gabotaco/AlfredBot/README.md

 $ npm install
 ```

-Inside the repository create botconfig.json.
+Inside the repository create a file called `botconfig.json`.
 Obviously I can't show you exactly what my botconfig looks like but this is the bare essentials.

 ```json
 {
     "YesResponses": [
         "Yes.",
         "Most likely",